bptlab/ark_automate/wiki/Home.md

-# Welcome to the Ark_automate wiki!
+# Welcome to the Ark Automate wiki!

-Ark_automate is an open-source RPA tool that uses several modeling languages to create bots.
+Ark Automate is an open-source RPA tool that uses several modeling languages to create bots.

 In our Wiki you can find the following: